Welcome to today's edition of the Rush 24-7 podcast.

 A hardworking cafe owner has been ordered to tear down an extractor fan because the smell of her frying bacon offends Middle Eastern liberals.

-Apparently, the smell of frying bacon escaped the cafe, infiltrated the nostrils of Middle Eastern liberals who are offended by it, so she gotta get rid of the fan that gets the exhaust out of the cafe and keep the smell of frying bacon inside the cafe.
+Apparently, the smell of frying bacon escaped the cafe, infiltrated the nostrils of Middle Eastern liberals who were offended by it, so she got to get rid of the fan that gets the exhaust out of the cafe and keep the smell of frying bacon inside the cafe where the Middle Eastern liberals don't go.

-When we go to a cafe, my husband wouldn't be offended by the smell of bacon, his friends are not offended by it.
+When we go to a cafe, my husband wouldn't be offended by the smell of bacon.

-But we uh we had three visitors who who come here for a sandwich, friends of my husband, the smell doesn't offend them at all.
+But we had three visitors who come here for a sandwich, friends of my husband.

-But down the road where the Middle Eastern liberals live, the smell's too much, and so the cafe has to stop the fan.
+But down the road, where the Middle Eastern liberals live, the smell's too much, and so the cafe has to stop the fan.

 UK Daily Mail.